 What if the victim was given Naloxone or Narcan?

 Some patients that have overdosed on Dilaudid and hydromorphone have been given naloxone, often sold under the brand name of Narcan®.
 These are lifesaving medications used to block the effects of opioids.
-If you or a loved one were under a doctor’s care, given any opiate prescription and needed Narcan, call the our Dilaudid and hydromorphone overdose injury attorneys.
+If you or a loved one were under a doctor’s care, given any opiate prescription and needed Narcan, call our Dilaudid and hydromorphone overdose injury attorneys.

 What are my chances of winning the hydromorphone and Dilaudid overdose lawsuit?